ben/talks/robotslong/index.md

 # [fit] cultural
 # [fit] automation

-^ Specifically cultural automation, which I think is a term I made up as I was writing this talk.
+^ Specifically **cultural automation**, which I think is a term I made up as I was writing this talk.
 What I mean by "cultural automation" is the use of machines to assist with social interactions.
 We've all done this.

 ---

 ![fit](images/imessage-location.jpg)
 ![fit](images/imessage-balloons.gif)

-^ I'm assuming everyone in this room has at some point used an image or an emoji instead of some words in an otherwise textual medium.
-This is what I mean by _cultural automation:_ not only do the tools give you a way of sending something that was hard to do before, but they do it in a way that affords adding human meaning to the message.
+^ I'm pretty sure everyone in this room has at some point used an image or an emoji instead of some words to reply to a text message.
+This is what I mean by **cultural automation:** not only do the tools make it possible to do something new, but they do it in a way that affords adding human meaning.

 ^ I've known people who are _really_ good at this.
 One person I know took some time off between jobs, and when he was asked in a chat room what he did with himself during his months-long absence, he replied only with a photo like this.